Swagguy47/Outer-Wilds-Unity-Shaders/README.md

 ------------------------------------------

-Obviously there are more in there than what I showed, some foliage and other small, maybe useful, things.
+There are some more than what is shown here.

 Credits to Mobius Digital and Annapurna Interactive for making such an amazing game.
 I take no credit for their work.